 Description: The purpose of workshop grants is to support collaborations between researchers in the neuro- and social sciences who are working at different levels of analysis, with an emphasis on cultural processes as central.
-Workshops can provide: (1) a venue to stimulate broad and innovative thinking/incorporating different perspectives; and/or (2) support for individuals working at different levels of analysis or disciplines who want to focus on “nuts and bolts” of collaboration or new methods or tools.
+Workshops can provide: (1) a venue to stimulate broad and innovative thinking/incorporating different perspectives; and/or (2) support for individuals working at different levels of analysis or disciplines who want to focus on “nuts and bolts” of collaboration or on the development of new methods or tools.
 Topics must align with the FPR mission and CMB network objectives; and theories, models, or empirical research should benefit from multidisciplinary, interdisciplinary, or transdisciplinary perspectives.

 In addition to building collaborative relationships across levels of analysis, the workshops should also result in a tangible product, such as: (i) a published summary, (ii) special issue of a journal, or edited volume; and/or (iii) the development of a grant proposal or pilot study inspired by the workshop discussion.